Singapore

 Data review and analysis

-Singapore’s Police Force uses a digital forensics lab to automatically scan large volumes of digital evidence (such as phones, hard drives, and computers) to flag possible obscene or illicit content such as child sexual abuse material.
+Singapore’s Police Force uses a Cyber Guardian lab to automatically scan large volumes of digital evidence (such as phones, hard drives, and computers) to flag possible obscene or illicit content such as child sexual abuse material.
 Investigators then review flagged items, saving significant time.

 Prosecutors